-- Available to eligible undergraduate students with financial need. - School determines the amount after reviewing the FAFSA[®]. - Department of Education pays the interest on the loan while if enrolled in school at least halftime and during grace and deferment periods.
+- Available to eligible undergraduate students with financial need. - School determines the amount to be borrowed based on the SAI from the FAFSA® form, cost of attendance, and other financial assistance. - Department of Education pays the interest on the loan while enrolled in school at least halftime and during grace and deferment periods.